Mélido Pérez

-Mélido Turpen Gross Pérez (born February 15, 1966) is a former right-handed Major League Baseball pitcher who played from through for the Kansas City Royals, Chicago White Sox, and New York Yankees.
+Mélido Turpen Gross Pérez (born February 15, 1966) is a Dominican former right-handed Major League Baseball pitcher who played from through for the Kansas City Royals, Chicago White Sox, and New York Yankees.

 Career

 Kansas City Royals

 The Kansas City Royals signed Melido as an undrafted free agent in 1983.
 He made his major league debut for the Kansas City Royals on September 4, 1987.
 In that game, Pérez pitched seven innings of shutout ball for the victory.
 On December 10, 1987, Melido was traded with Chuck Mount (minors), John Davis and Greg Hibbard to the Chicago White Sox for Floyd Bannister and Dave Cochrane.

 Chicago White Sox

 In 4 seasons with the White Sox, Melido appeared in 147 games, starting 106, and pitching 713 innings while compiling a 44–45 record; all the highest cumulative totals he accrued with one team during his career.

 In his first season at Chicago, Perez started 32 games, posting a 12–10 record with a 3.79 ERA.
 He finished 6th in the American League Rookie of the Year Award voting.

 Perez was the White Sox's Opening Day starter in 1990.
 Later that season, he threw a no-hitter against the New York Yankees in a game shortened to 7 innings by rain.
 The following year, Major League Baseball revised its definition of a no-hitter, stating that a pitcher must complete at least 9 innings to achieve the feat, retroactively disallowing Perez's and 35 other shortened no-hitters, as well as the Yankees' Andy Hawkins' no-hitter against the White Sox earlier that year.

 On January 10, 1992, Melido was traded by the Chicago White Sox with Domingo Jean and Bob Wickman to the New York Yankees for Steve Sax.